FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/you-re-invited-filecoin-fall.md

 ## First stop: Global Blockchain Business Council UNGA (Sept.
 20)

-Filecoin Foundation is heading to New York City to sponsor the [Global Blockchain Business Council’s UNGA](https://gbbcouncil.org/event/blockchain-central-unga-2022/) in September.
+Filecoin Foundation is heading to New York City to sponsor the Global Blockchain Business Council’s UNGA _(original link no longer available)_ in September.
 The event will draw thought leaders and the people driving change across blockchain, business, government, and technology for discussions on how blockchain-powered solutions can enable progress toward the United Nations’ Sustainable Development Goals.

 ## Next up: Unfinished Live (Sept.
 21–24)